Tag Archives: Irregular Wars

 Some companies pushed forward, led by over-enthusiastic Captains.
 Others formed up ravaged by disease, with reduced Resolve (companies with black die).

-It took a couple of turns for the attacking Kattegoans to sort themselves out and advance towards the Neons.
+It took a couple of turns for the attacking Sanwanians to sort themselves out and advance towards the Neons.
 Their attack plan called for Archers to neutralize the Neon center, while Warriors assaulted the small ridgeline on their right.
 The flanked Neons would then be subjected to a general assault.

 However, Neon archery took its toll.
 After several exchanges, many Sanwanian units were wavering (red dice).
 And, it only took one misplaced Company’s (left within archery range) scattering to unhinge the Sanwanian center and left.
 Again, a Scattering Company reduces the Resolve of any friendly unit within 80mm (2U)by one.
 Wavering companies are down to their last Resolve.
 They lose that, they Scatter.
 And, that’s what happened – en masse.